HenrikStiernstedt/Quiz/README.md

 * More automatication for question types.
 Maybe with some kind of template to follow, or just skip some of the freedom the Quizmaster has today that really is not needed.

 * Preconfigured questions.
 Today it's mostly an answering sheet and protocol, not good at displaying questions, even though it's possible.
+PRIORITY!

 * Better flow when displaying the correct answer and more satisfying animations when you get points.
 Sounds!
 Stars!

 * Postpone the adding of correct stores to the total score.
 Give all points at the same time and then reorder the player list.
+PRIORITY!

-* [ x Save/load functions.
+* [ ] Save/load functions.
+  - [x] Save/load within existing game.
-  -  [ ] With "restore session" function if the server crashes.
+  - [ ] "Restore session" function if the server crashes, and reconnect existing users to their old users.

 ## Game modes
 ### Buzz